Hey there. Do you know whose nails these belong to?

 Then, I added a variety of decorations to the “moon” areas of those nails in random patterns.
 There are white pearls in two sizes, round holographic/silver studs (the closest things I had to moonstones), and teal and pink micro-beads to represent the two colors of Alexandrite.

 I went with a common color theme for the rose accent nails (middle & ring) using a soft minty-teal polish base topped with pink and coral colored roses.
 Instead of stamping, I challenged myself to do the roses by hand.
 Gulp!!
 Yup, it was while reading this post by Marta of ChitChatNails.com that I mustered up the confidence and formulated my plan (she used this color combo too).
+(EDIT Feb-2017: Sadly, Marta is no longer blogging.
+Link has been removed from this post.)

 Without hesitation, I followed the video tutorial that Marta suggested.
-The technique is shown by Judit @judyrox on Instagram in this short video
+The technique is shown by Judit @judyrox on Instagram in this short video.

 |(Outdoor shade photo)|